roodi/roodi/README.md

 `$ roodi-describe [filename]`

+## Running it as part of your build

+Add the following to your Rakefile:

+    require 'roodi_task'
+    RoodiTask.new
+    task :default => [:roodi]

 ## Custom Configuration

 To change the set of checks included, or to change the default values of the checks, you can provide your own config file.
 The config file is a YAML file that lists the checks to be included.
 Each check can optionally include a hash of options that are passed to the check to configure it.
 For example, the default config file looks like this: